matcharr/nestjs-graphql/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-- Need to use node 14 to work.
+- Need to use node 14 to work so do nvm use 14 or install it.
 - [Server](http://localhost:3000/graphql) access it here.

 ## Installation